Preparation of the mapping family

 Measurement of ammonia tolerance

-A total of 284 shrimp (average body weight: 20.78 g) were randomly selected from the LV-N family.
+We randomly selected 284 shrimp (average body weight: 20.78 g) from the LV-N family.
 Selected shrimp were transferred to a 2 m × 4 m × 1 m indoor pool and allowed to acclimate for one week.
 Aquatic conditions during the acclimation and experimental periods were kept constant: temperature of 27.0 ± 0.5°C, pH of 8.1 ± 0.2, salinity of 30.2‰, and dissolved oxygen of 6–8 mg/L; culture water was kept aerated, and shrimp were fed formulated pellets (Zhengda Feed, China) daily at a ratio of 5% body weight.
-Following acclimation, an acute ammonia stress test was performed.
+Following acclimation, we performed an acute ammonia stress test.
 The ammonia-N concentration used for the acute stress test was 345.94 mg/L, based on the results of a preliminary experiment.
 This was the concentration at which half of the experimental shrimp died in 72 hours under stress.
 The ammonia-N concentration of the water in the experimental pool was controlled by adding NH4Cl stock solution (prepared by dissolving analytically pure NH4Cl in filtered seawater).
 The concentration of ammonia-N in the water was measured daily using standard methods .
-To keep the ammonia-N concentration constant, NH4Cl stock solution was added if the ammonia-N concentration was <345.94 mg/L, and seawater was added if the ammonia-N concentration was >345.94 mg/L. During the experiment, shrimp heath was observed every hour, and dead shrimp were removed immediately.
+To keep the ammonia-N concentration constant, NH4Cl stock solution was added if the ammonia-N concentration was <345.94 mg/L, and seawater was added if the ammonia-N concentration was >345.94 mg/L. During the experiment, shrimp heath was observed once per hour, and dead shrimp were removed immediately.
 Shrimp were considered dead when lying motionless on the bottom of the pool and not responding to external stimuli.
 Collected dead shrimp were immediately frozen in liquid nitrogen and stored at −20°C for DNA extraction.
 The survival time of each shrimp was used as a proxy for ammonia tolerance.
 The experiment ended when all shrimp had died.

 DNA was collected from the 284 F1 (LV-N) shrimp and the two parent shrimp.
 Marine animal genomic DNA extraction kits (Tiangen Biotech, China) were used to extract DNA from the tail muscle of each shrimp.
 DNA was quantified using a NanoDrop spectrophotometer and 1% agarose gel electrophoresis with a lambda DNA standard.